Search blog:

 Final dividends

-Directors will make a recommendation as to the amount of dividend, but they must seek approval from the members at a general meeting or via a written resolution.
-At this point, the shareholders can decide to reduce the level of dividend payment, but they cannot declare a higher amount.
+Directors will recommend the dividend amount.
+However, they must seek approval from members at a general meeting or via written resolution.
+At this point, the shareholders can either approve or reduce the level of dividend payment.
+They cannot declare a higher amount.

 Interim dividends

-Interim dividends can be paid out at any time during the course of the financial year.
+Interim dividends can be paid out at any time during a company’s financial year rather than at the end.

-Subject to any restrictions in the articles of association, this form of dividend can be declared by directors without any need to gain approval from shareholders.
+Subject to any restrictions in the articles or shareholders’ agreement, directors can declare this form of dividend without seeking approval from members.

-Any decision to pay an interim dividend must be on the basis of relevant interim accounts which should be filed with Companies House.
+Any decision to pay an interim dividend must be on the basis of relevant interim accounts, which the company should file with Companies House.

 Dividend Tax Calculator